-Heat a deep sided frying pan with enough oil to fry the Mandazi's.
+After 30 mins, heat a deep sided frying pan with enough oil to fry the Mandazi's.

-Note: when you drop the triangles in the oil, they should rise to the top.
+Important note: when you drop the triangles in the oil, they should rise to the top.
 As soon as they come to the top, spoon some of the hot oil from the pan onto each one to allow it to puff up.
 This helps to create the hollowness inside and allows them to become fluffy.

 They are delicious eaten when freshly made but will keep well for a few days in an airtight container.
 They do also freeze perfectly well - just make sure you warm them through so they are nice and fluffy.